mbianchidev/mbianchidev/note-to-recruiters.md

 ## Must

-- Not operating in the following fields:
+- Not be operating in the following fields:
   - Military / Weaponry
   - Gambling / Online-Casino
   - Shitcoin (crypto scams) / NFTs (unless smart contracts)
   - Oil & Gas
   - Governments that are not on my allowlist (or have ties with them)
-- Body Rental consultancy is a **big NO NO** for me, I'm not a commodity and you're not going to make money over my head.
+- Be a body shop consultancy firm, for me this is a **big NO NO** for me, I'm not a commodity and you're not going to make any margin over my hard work - I can support customers by myself via freelancing.
-- Allowing full-remote, even better being remote-first or mostly async - if you have an office I will happily come by for social events if I feel like it.
+- Allow to operate full-remote, even better being remote-first or mostly async but if you have an office I will happily come by for social events if I feel like it - Company offsites are ok (full expenses covered and possibly not in the weekend, I typically have other plans)
-- A moonlight policy that allows me to
+- Have a moonlight policy that allows me to:
   - Coach/mentor people 1:1 (off hours)
   - Organize (off hours) - and go (mostly during work hours) - to tech events
   - Contribute to OSS without needing to ask anyone's permission